nat-bishop/ctrl/README.txt

 ./.venv\scripts\activate
 pip install --editable .

-Asset directory structure (in projects) - folder name will be the same kitchen_set.usd/
+Asset directory structure (in project) the file with same name as directory is the entry point for displaying kitchen_set/
     kitchen_set.usd
     assets/